Weisendorf: Economy

-Most citizens of Weisendorf work in nearby Erlangen (known for its university and Siemens AG) and the region of Nuremberg or alternatively adidas in the nearby city of Herzogenaurach.
+Many citizens of Weisendorf work in Erlangen, Herzogenaurach or Nürnberg.
+Erlangen is home of many Siemens plants and the FAU is also there.
+Herzogenaurach is home of Adidas Puma and schaeffler.

 Culture

 Food

-A local food speciality is the "Aischgründer Spiegelkarpfen", a type of fried fish.
+A local food speciality is the "Aischgründer Spiegelkarpfen".
+Its a unique carp fish race.
+It was breed by monks in medieval times.

 Transport

 Weisendorf is near the motorway A3 (Frankfurt am Main-Regensburg).
 The next railroad station is located in Erlangen (c.
 15 km).
 The Nuremberg Airport (c.
 30 km) provides access to many cities in Europe and the rest of the world.